 Q: What is Yodomo?

-Yodomo is a platform where creative skills are truly nurtured and valued, and an emerging marketplace where courses, materials and products can be bought and sold.
+Yodomo is a platform where creative skills are nurtured and valued, and an emerging marketplace where courses, materials and products can be bought and sold.
 Our aim is to help creative upskillers get to the best quality and most relevant content more quickly, enabling them to develop and hone new skills and techniques.

 Q: What does Yodomo mean?